Wilvang/data-science-project/README.md

-# My Data Science Environment
+# My Data Science Project

-This is my datascience environment for learning purposes.
+This is a data science environment created to be used as a learning platform.